Crossing Number Bound in Knot Mosaics: Reduction moves

 Our goal in applying the corner-edge move is to reduce $T$, and we will always do any available corner-corner moves before doing any corner-edge moves, so we need not worry about defining the corner-edge move on an edge for which a corner-corner move is possible.

-{\bf Corner-edge move:} Let $e$ be an edge of the dual that intersects row $i>2$ in an arc $a$ running directly across $i$ in columns 2 through $t$ and turning down in column $t, t \geq 2$.
-More precisely $e$ intersects row $i$ in an arc $a$ such that each tile in the dual $T_{i,w}$, $w<t$ is a type IIIa tile and tile $T_{i,t}$ is a type IIa or IVa tile as in Figures~\ref{fig:ceaII} and~\ref{fig:ceaIV}, respectively.
+{\bf Corner-edge move:} Let $e$ be an edge of the mosaic complement that intersects row $i>2$ in an arc $a$ running directly across $i$ in columns 2 through $t$ and turning down in column $t, t \geq 2$.
+More precisely $e$ intersects row $i$ in an arc $a$ such that each tile in the mosaic complement $T_{i,w}$, $w<t$ is a type IIIa tile and tile $T_{i,t}$ is a type IIa or IVa tile as in Figures~\ref{fig:ceaII} and~\ref{fig:ceaIV}, respectively.

-As in the corner-corner move, we pay close attention to any portion of the dual in tiles $T_{i-1,w}$ with $2 \leq w<t$ (row $i-1$ directly under $a$).
+As in the corner-corner move, we pay close attention to any portion of the mosaic complement in tiles $T_{i-1,w}$ with $2 \leq w<t$ (row $i-1$ directly under $a$).
 Again $T_{i-1,w}$ cannot ever be type IIc, IId IIIb, IV or V, but can be a type 0 tile without causing any problems.

-As before, if there is a tile in the dual $T_{i-1,w}$ with $s<w<t$ that is type IIa, IIb, or IIIa then the corner-edge move is undefined on $a$.
+As before, if there is a tile in the mosaic complement $T_{i-1,w}$ with $s<w<t$ that is type IIa, IIb, or IIIa then the corner-edge move is undefined on $a$.
 Such examples are seen in the nested edges $f_1, f_2, f_3$ and $f_4$ in Figure~\ref{fig:outermost}.

 We may have an obstruction where $t=2$, $T_{i-1,t}$ is type IId or type IVb and $T_{i,t} \cup T_{i-1,t}$ forms a two tile outermost XX-edge, but we never apply a corner-edge move in this context so we do not mind this obstruction.
-With this exception we do not encounter an obstruction to the definition where $T_{i-1,t}$ is either type IId or type IVa because it would lead to a reduction via a corner-corner move of tiles $T_{i,t} \cup T_{i-1,t}$ to the left which already contradicts the minimality of $T$ for the dual.
+With this exception we do not encounter an obstruction to the definition where $T_{i-1,t}$ is either type IId or type IVa because it would lead to a reduction via a corner-corner move of tiles $T_{i,t} \cup T_{i-1,t}$ to the left which already contradicts the minimality of $T$ for the mosaic complement.